CustomerFX/FX.CustomLoader.Module/README.md

 # FX.CustomLoader.Module
-A module for Infor CRM to dynamically load custom javascript and style files without the need to modify ant master pages.
+A module for Infor CRM to dynamically load custom javascript and style files without the need to modify any master pages.
 See [this article](http://customerfx.com/article/loading-custom-javascript-and-style-files-in-infor-crm-saleslogix-web-without-modifying-master-pages/) for complete details and instructions.

 In a nutshell, this is how it works.
 There are folders you place your scripts and stylesheets in and this module will load them all at runtime for you.
 No need to modify the master pages ever again.